 A Health Event is an occurrence of importance to the health of the patient.
 The event may result from a change in the patient’s physical, socio-economic status reported by the patient/family, or change in information or knowledge resulted from care management activities or from care team collaboration and interactions, which is often or should be directly recorded.
 The event in turn may trigger new care management activities or new collaborations and interactions which in turn result in incremental updates to the shared content and context.

-A Care Management Activities is the act of developing care strategies and the performance of tasks (which includes investigations, interventions and evaluations) in support of patient’s care by one or more care team members.
+A Care Management Activity is the act of developing care strategies and the performance of tasks (which includes investigations, interventions and evaluations) in support of patient’s care by one or more care team members.
 Care management activities are indicated in the plan.

 Care Team Collaboration emerges during the evolution of care team evaluation, decision making and autonomous direction within the constraints of professional standards, policies, business rules, care team working agreements and social contracts.